You asked: Top five Ting Internet questions

 Once a town is announced, we’ll already have a high-level build plan in place.
 Shortly after we make the official announcement, we’ll share our early build plan that includes neighborhood “phases” and a broad timeline.

 Building a fiber network, like any large scale undertaking, is subject to real world forces.
-It’s like a weather forecast; a meteorologist can tell us with a high degree of certainty how the day will shape up and whether we should pack an umbrella.
+It’s like a weather forecast; a meteorologist can tell us with a high degree of confidence how today will shape up and whether we should pack an umbrella.
 Tomorrow, they can give us a solid idea of what to expect.
 The three-day forecast speaks in generalities.
-Looking a week out, we’re getting an educated estimation (better than an educated guess), but there are too many variables to call it 100%.
-Anything beyond 10 days, it’s foggy.
-The outlook, not the weather.
-Although maybe both?
+Looking a week out, we’re getting an educated estimation (better than an educated guess), but there are too many variables to call it with certainty.
+Anything beyond 10 days is foggy (the outlook, not the weather—although maybe both?).

 With the same reasoning, we know for sure where we’re building today and tomorrow and next week.
 We have a timeline that takes us through the next couple of months.
-Beyond that, we have a plan but we don’t have all the variables yet.
-We won’t get into the specific variables, but a short list would include weather, permits, utility locates, roadwork and so on.
+Beyond that, we have a plan, but we don’t know all the variables yet.
+We won’t get into specifics, but a short list would include weather, permits, utility locates, roadwork and so on.

-Microtrenching is the best and most reliable solution to get more fiber in the ground faster, but that’s a topic for another blog post.
+Microtrenching is the best and most reliable solution to get more fiber in the ground faster, but that’s a topic for another blog post (this one).

 Where to get updates

-Because this is the number one question, we regularly update on progress for each Ting Internet town and share the latest Construction, news including maps and timelines.
+Because this is the number one question we get, we provide regular updates on the progress for each of our Ting towns via our construction update page and share the latest news including maps and timelines.

 What you can do